5 Strategies for Dealing With Difficult Parents

 If they continue to harass you, reiterate that you can't do what they're asking you to do this time, and you need them to respect that.
 The trick is agreeing with everything they're saying (how can they argue when you agree with them?) and re-stating your decision over and over again.

 Do you have a difficult parent you wish you could ship off to Antarctica?

-Be Direct and Assertive When Confronting a Difficult Parent
+4. Be Direct and Assertive When Confronting a Difficult Parent

 When confronting a difficult parent, be direct and calm without expecting a specific response.
 That's the part you can't control.

 Don't let them bully you into submission by invoking guilt or pity.
-State your case in a calm and polite manner, and stay calm regardless of their response.
+State your case in a calm and polite manner, and stay cool regardless of their response.
 Your goal is to be honest about your feelings, and to make it clear that you won't tolerate certain behaviors.

-Consider Forgoing the Relationship That's Too Harmful
+5. Consider Forgoing the Relationship That's Too Harmful

 “An unhappy alternative is before you, Elizabeth.
 From this day you must be a stranger to one of your parents.
 Your mother will never see you again if you do not marry Mr. Collins, and I will never see you again if you do.” ― Jane Austen, "Pride and Prejudice"